 What is a tax lien notice?

-The IRS uses tax lien notices to inform current and future creditors that they have dibs on whatever property a delinquent taxpayer owns.
+The IRS used tax lien notices to inform current and future creditors that they had dibs on whatever property a delinquent taxpayer owned.

 When can you remove a tax lien notice?

 There are four scenarios in which the IRS will consider removing a tax lien: